Home

 Clear water lakes and reservoirs will cool at a slower rate than comparable stained bodies of water.
 In October bass may still be found in their summer pattern (deeper) in clear water lakes but already into the fall transition (movement to shallow water) in stained or murky water, as it cools faster.

 Surprisingly, even when fall rains bring colder water run-off into the back of creeks churning the water and making it muddy, you may find bass moving into this shallow water.
 Why?
-Because despite the murky conditions the water is higher in oxygen levels than the main lake.
+Because despite the murky conditions, the water is higher in oxygen levels than the main lake.
 Since the water in the main lake has greatly reduced oxygen after a hot summer this influx of "new water" filled with oxygen stimulates both forage and bass alike despite the murky water.

-Fall Bass Fishing Tips
+Fall Bass Fishing Tip

 Finding Bass

 So what does all this mean to you?
 It means bass will be feeding shallow, deep, and everywhere in between!
 It means the best locations for fall bass fishing will depend on temperature trends, time of day and types of available cover.
-It means bass will be moving!
-It means you must be moving too!
-Follow the forage.
-Find the bass.

 So Where Do You Begin?